Hasan Abdal: History

 Raja Man Singh built the nearby Wah Gardens during the reign of Akbar.
 The terraced gardens were divided into four parts.
-Shah Jahan rested at Hasan Abdal's Wah Gardens on his four expeditions to Kabul.
+Shah Jahan rested at the gardens on his four expeditions to Kabul.
 Emperor Aurangzeb stayed at the town for over a year beginning in 1674, in order to quell the "Afridi Revolt".
 The presence of Emperor Aurangzeb at the gardens convinced many local Pashtun tribes to abandon the rebellion, and join forces with the Mughals.

-Colonial era

 During British rule, the railway station at Hasan Abdal was built which linked areas to the north and west with the Punjab For areas where the railway lines ended, the tonga was available.